paxdotdev/pax/README.md

 }/>
 ```

-If you've used a templating language like JSX before, you might think the code within the braces above `{ ... }` is inline Rust code.
+If you've used a templating language like JSX before, you might expect that the code within the braces above `{ ... }` is inline Rust code.
 It's not.

 That is PAXEL -- part of Pax, a special-purpose language for declaring computed properties in the spirit of spreadsheet formulas.